joelbengs/excel_application/design_questions.md

 ### G1: How are circular references detected?

-Do a breadth first or depth first search of dependencies.
-But this is actually Add a new bomb class that implements the interface Cell.
-It has a method double `value(Environment)`.
+Add a new `bomb class` that implements the interface `Cell`.
+The `bomb` class has a method `value(Environment)`.
+An expression is submitted for approval.
 CellFactory will create a new cell of the new expression.
-Save the old content of the currently selected cell to the side.
-Add an instance of the bomb class in its place.
-Try to calculate the value of the new expression.
-If you run into the bomb, you have circular reference.
-Then deal with it, and add the old saved away value, and give error.
-If on the other hand you can calculate the new value (without a bomb), then its valid and it can be added as valid.
+The environment will save the old content of the currently selected cell to a temporary variable `temp`.
+The environment adds an instance of the `bomb` class in its place.
+The value of the new expression is calculated as a test for circular dependency.
+If the calculations run into the `bomb`, there is a circular reference.
+Then deal with it, add the old value `temp` back, reject the candidate and let the view or the controller present the error to the user..
+If on the other hand you can calculate the new value successfully (without a bomb), then its valid and it can be added as valid, and the `temp` value discarded.

-We add the open source version of Neo4J's graph database as a dependency.
+An alternative and more fun solution is our first idea: We add the open source version of Neo4J's graph database as a dependency.
 We let each cell be a node, and any interdependencies are edges in the graph.
 Once we have a closed loop in the graph, we have a circular dependencies in the spreadsheet.

-## Notes from seminar
-We will use a CellFactory to create Cells.
-In the previous project, the factories could be discarded after use.
-In this project, the factory is kept and for each new entry, the "Sheet" will use the CellFactory to create a new instance of the interface Cell (ExprCell or ComCell).

-We shall use a map - but not a hashmap!
-Because under the hood, the hashmap creates a vector.
-To be useful, its a large vector (by default very large).
-The assignment was to not create spare memory -> use treemap which searches in `log(n)`.

-BinaryExpr uses template method.

-What implements environment?
-The class `sheet` will do so, which is the class that holds the `treemap`.
-It will, among other things, implement the value method from `Environment`.
-We use the abstract interface `Environment` instead of the impelementing class because of __Dependency Inversion__!
-Thanks to this, we can run the program despite not having implemented the `Environment`.

-D3L The Sheet class must have functionality to retrive both value in cells and the formulas.
-A cell should display it's value, but if the user presses it, the _forumla_ should be displayed in the editor instead.

-E1: The model should do the validity checks.
-SRP.
-If invalid, we shouldn't save the new input.
-The Cellfactory seems to reject in his case.
-The proffesor used util.XLexception to throw the fault.

-Controller questions: Flow sync is easier.
-With observable: View gets a new input.
-Model recieves it straight from view.
-The controller firest setChanged and one more.
-The view is then notified directly from the model.
-So there is actually